Guide

 A first pass before you compare every bottle on the shelf.

-For na ipa, start by comparing Free Wave Hazy IPA.
+For na ipa, start by comparing Free Wave Hazy IPA, Run Wild IPA, Big Beer Bundle.
 Open the bottle that sounds closest to your pour, then use reviews and ABV notes to avoid anything too sweet, too thin, or not strict enough for you.

 Athletic Brewing